Javorius Allen: Baltimore Ravens

-2018 season

-In Week 3, Allen had a rushing touchdown and a receiving touchdown in the 27–14 victory over the Denver Broncos.
+In Week 3 of the 2018 season, Allen scored both a rushing touchdown and a receiving touchdown in a 27–14 victory over the Broncos.
 On the 2018 season, Allen finished with 110 rushing yards and three rushing touchdowns to go along with 35 receptions for 196 receiving yards and two receiving touchdowns.

 New Orleans Saints

 On May 28, 2019, Allen signed with the New Orleans Saints.
 He was placed on injured reserve on July 30, 2019.
 He was released on August 9.

 New York Giants

 On October 11, 2019, Allen signed with the New York Giants.
-Allen had his first touchdown of the season, a one yard-rush in the fourth quarter, in Week 15 against the Miami Dolphins in the 36–20 victory.
+Allen had his first touchdown of the season, a one yard-rush in the fourth quarter, in Week 15 against the Dolphins in the 36–20 victory.
 In the 2019 season, he appeared in ten games and had ten carries for 36 rushing yards and one rushing touchdown.